Sound Wave Therapy for Seniors

 Listeners of sound therapy report reduced stress and anxiety combined with an increase of calm, comforting thoughts.
 Enhanced physical relaxation leads to better, deeper sleep and advocates of sound therapy report reductions in physical ailments and symptoms.

 Additionally, music therapy has shown to positively impact PTSD, dementia, autism, cancer, depression and behavioral and psychiatric disorders.
 Studies have found sound therapy decreases mood swings, lowers blood pressure and cholesterol, enhances pain tolerance and improves sleep quality.
+It can also help in Autism Behavior Therapy.

 Jonathan Goldman, one of the pioneers of sound healing, said “The basic principle of sound healing is that everything is in a state of vibration, including our organs, bones, tissues, etc. If these parts of the body become imbalanced they may be healed through projecting the proper and correct frequencies back into the body.
 This works for imbalances and over-or under-activity in the chakras and the energy fields.”